 |Siem Reap (Cambodia)||63|

 - Visas - All visitors to Australia need a visa.
 It can be electronic or not.
 The people from New Zealand are the only nationality that does not need it.
 The site www.doyouneedvisa.com offers people instructions on whether they need a visa depending on their nationality and what kind of visa is required.

 - Currency - The Australian Dollar, the official currency in Australia, is frequently called the "Aussie dollar" by foreign-exchange traders.
 Australia is a very expensive country for tourists and many of them decide to stay in the City South because this area has cheaper accommodation than the city center.

 - Weather - Sydney has a humid subtropical climate characterized by warm summers and cool winters.
 Summer lasts from December to February and during this period the prices are higher and the accommodation is difficult to find.
 Tourists are advised to check weather conditions before they come to Sydney.

-- Airports - The main airport is the Sydney Airport, well known as Kingsford Smith Airport.
-There are other airports which can also be used when coming to Australia, like Melbourne, Brisbane and Perth.
+- Airports - The main airport is Sydney Airport, well known as Kingsford Smith Airport.
+Other airports can also be used when coming to Australia, like Melbourne, Brisbane, and Perth.

-- Travel Insurance - A travel insurance, which is supposed to cover medical expenses, lost luggage and other issues while traveling, is always suggested to the tourists before they start their journeys.
+- Travel Insurance - Travel insurance, which is supposed to cover medical expenses, lost luggage, and other issues while traveling, is always suggested to the tourists before they start their journeys.